AI Search and Local SEO: How Google Business Profiles Influence Visibility

 Google’s AI relies on structured, trustworthy data to serve accurate results to searchers, and that includes the information on your Google Business Profile.

 You must take the time to complete every field your profile prompts during setup, even if they seem insignificant in the moment.
-Details like service options, accessibility, and whether you offer Wi-Fi all help Google better understand your business.
+Providing details such as service options, accessibility, and Wi-Fi availability helps Google better understand your business.

 The more structured and complete your profile is, the more confidently AI can surface it in local search.